stepanblyschak/SONiC/doc/application-extensions/sonic-package-management.md

 The first step into building such a system is a package management system for SONiC.

+The main goal is to achive a single command installation/deinstallation of a package and provide the neccessary infrastructure for converting dhcp relay docker into a SONiC package.

 # 1.3 Requirements

 ## Functional requirements